20 of Our Favorite Celebrities from Toronto

 1. Drake

 According to Wikipedia, Drake’s home in Toronto is one of the most Googled houses in the world, generating over a million searches in 2021 alone.
 Considering it’s worth over $100 million and has an NBA-size indoor basketball court and Kohler Numi toilet, it’s understandable.
 Outside of owning a very expensive house, Drake’s main claim to fame is being one of the biggest exports to come out of Canada in years – since making his breakthrough with Thank Me Later in 2010, he’s sold over 170 million records worldwide, earned countess number ones, and, according to reports, helped add an extra 5 percent to Toronto’s annual tourism income.
+Toronto’s diverse and vibrant cultural scene, as showcased by its array of famous residents, would make for an engaging infographic highlighting the city’s rich celebrity connections.

 Similar Posts